aliakkas006/Go-lang-basics/README.md

 - Keys must be of a type that supports `==` comparison (e.g., string, int).
 - Maps are **reference types** (passed by reference)
 - Not safe for concurrent use (use `sync.Map` for concurrency)

+---

+# 🤝 Contributions

+Contributions are welcome!
+Whether you're fixing bugs, improving documentation, or adding new Go examples — your help is appreciated.

+### How to Contribute

+1. 🍴 Fork the repository
+2. 📥 Clone your forked repo
+3. 🛠 Create a new branch (`git checkout -b feature-name`)
+4. 💻 Make your changes
+5. ✅ Commit your changes (`git commit -m "Add new Go example"`)
+6. 🔄 Push to the branch (`git push origin feature-name`)
+7. 📝 Create a Pull Request

+Make sure your code follows Go best practices and is properly documented.
+All PRs are reviewed before merging.

+---

+⭐ **Star** this repo if you found it helpful — it motivates future improvements!